zacharybaca/no-dog-left-behind/README.md

   /contexts               # App-wide state
     /Auth                 # Global state for authentication
-    /DogSearch            # Global state for dogs retrieved from API /Notifications        # Global state for notifications used within the application /AppProvider.jsx      # File that wraps all context files around main application component /hooks                  # Custom hooks to interact with API /useAuth.js           # Custom hook used for authentication /useDogSearch.js      # Custom hook used to retrieve state from API /useNotification.js   # Custom hook used to retrieve state pertaining to Notifications used within the application /App.css                # Styles file for main application component /App.jsx                # Main component file that renders everything
+    /DogSearch            # Global state for dogs retrieved from API /MenuOptions          # Global state for accessible menu options depending on your account type /Notifications        # Global state for notifications used within the application /AppProvider.jsx      # File that wraps all context files around main application component /hooks                  # Custom hooks to interact with API /useAuth.js           # Custom hook used for authentication /useDogSearch.js      # Custom hook used to retrieve state from API /useMenuOptions.js    # Custom hook used to retrieve state for different menu options /useNotification.js   # Custom hook used to retrieve state pertaining to Notifications used within the application /App.css                # Styles file for main application component /App.jsx                # Main component file that renders everything